IRS Forms

 Deposit Schedules

-Your deposit schedule – monthly or semi-weekly – is determined by your lookback period.
-The lookback period is the 12-month period ending June 30 of the prior year.
+Your deposit schedule – monthly or semi-weekly – is determined by your lookback period (not by how often you run payroll).
+The lookback period is the 12-month period from July 1 through June 30 of the two years prior – for 2025 returns that is July 1, 2023 through June 30, 2024.
 If you reported $50,000 or less in taxes during the lookback period, you are a monthly depositor.
 If you reported more than $50,000, you are semi-weekly.
 New employers are monthly depositors by default for their first year.

 A special one-day rule applies when any single payroll triggers a tax liability of $100,000 or more – that amount must be deposited by the next banking day, regardless of your usual schedule.
+For monthly depositors, triggering this rule also converts the employer to a semi-weekly schedule for the rest of that calendar year and the entire following calendar year.
 This catches many small and midsize employers off-guard when they run large bonus payrolls.

 Failure-to-Deposit Penalties